Belarus: President Lukashenko rejects foreign mediation | DW | 15.08.2020

 "We don't need any foreign governments, any intermediaries," state news agency Belta quoted Lukashenko as saying during a meeting at the defense ministry.

-Belarusian President Alexander Lukashenko and Russian President Vladimir Putin expressed confidence that the unrest gripping Belarus will soon be resolved, during a telephone call on Saturday, the Kremlin said in a statement.
+Lukashenko and Russian President Vladimir Putin expressed confidence that the unrest gripping Belarus will soon be resolved, during a telephone call, the Kremlin said in a statement.

 "These problems should not be exploited by destructive forces seeking to harm the mutually beneficial cooperation between the two countries," the statement said.